Frequently asked questions

 There is also a more advanced team setup and management facility available.
 This allows a team captain to set up a new team, pre-pay for places on the team, and issue invitations to other team members to join the team and claim a pre-paid place.
 This option is more suited to corporate and charity teams bulk purchasing places for colleagues.

-The adult 10K event and the Half Marathon event are with the Trail Running Association under permit numbers 143 & 144.
+The adult 10K and the Half Marathon events have previously been registered with the Trail Running Association under permit numbers 143 & 144.
+However, consultation undertaken with participants after the 2017 event indicated that TRA registration was not considered to add value to the event.